Forgot password

 It will give you a small boost.
 Screenshot by Dot Esports

-The OLED display features a quicker refresh rate to the Switch’s LED display, plus the deeper contrasts between colors and shades make our favorite Nintendo games really pop.
+The OLED display features a quicker refresh rate than the Switch’s LED display, plus the deeper contrasts between colors and shades make our favorite Nintendo games really pop.
 While the image display is noticeably more vibrant with a quicker refresh rate, it’s still running at 720p in handheld mode and 1080P while docked like the regular Switch.

 Why you shouldn’t buy a Switch OLED in 2025